AshishKapoor/sales/README.md

 - ✅ PostgreSQL as default database
 - ✅ DRF (Django REST Framework) for API development
 - ✅ OpenAPI documentation using drf-spectacular
-- ✅ Django Unfold for a beautiful admin UI
 - ✅ Psycopg 3 integration (PostgreSQL adapter)
 - ✅ Ruff for linting and formatting
 - ✅ Pre-commit hook to enforce code style